What is the NDIS?

 Some Australian banks have become lenient when it comes to lending money for SDA projects.

 Besides providing home loans for participants, banks are encouraging investment loans for family, friends or any interested investor.

-Since there is a 20 year payment guarantee from the government for SDA projects, banks are willing to take the risk even for people with a deposit as low as 5%.
+Since there is a 20 year payment guarantee from the government for SDA projects, banks are willing to lend to people with a deposit of 20%.